Skip to content

 Even though it is difficult to know the number of people affected since most reactions are mild and not reported to health centers, the effects of caterpillar venom, as well as the spines, are well known to humans.

-What Happens if You Eat a Moth?
+What happens if you Eat a Moth?

 The issue of eating a moth can be disturbing.
 Firstly, moths exist in more than 142,000 different species.
 Moths are part of other pantry pests that are not harmful even when eaten.
+However, there are edible moths and poisonous moths.
+For those that are edible, they are nutritious since they have high protein and low-fat content.

 Nothing really happens if you eat certain types of non-poisonous moths like pantry moths.
 However, there are harmful species of moths that can cause dire consequences to your health if ingested.